-- To change any parameter of the task, check the box next to the task and press : Parameters. - To delete a task, check the box next to it and in E:Tasks, press "Delete". - After setting up the tasks press (E): Exit.
-Since this moment the timer for task execution starts. - When the task is finished, the user can access the data through "Go to file ..." option in [2]:Tasks.
-It will take you directly to the management installation window where the data for each installation are stored. - Once the task is completed, user can access a short log for each programmed task, just to know if each task has been successfully completed or to indicate if something prevented its execution.
-To access this function, from Task Manager, press : Task and then "View Log...".
+- To change any parameter of the task, check the box next to the task and press 3: Parameters. - To delete a task, check the box next to it and in [2]:Tasks, press "Delete". - III After setting up the tasks press (E1): Exit.
+Since this moment the timer for task execution starts. - When the task is finished, the user can access the data through "Go to file ..." option in management installation window where the data for each installation are stored. - Once the task is completed, user can access a short log for each programmed task, just to know if each task has been successfully completed or to indicate if something prevented its execution.
+To access this function, from Task Manager, press 2: Task and then "View Log...".

-- The equipment can be turned off after task planning as it will automatically turn on when the time to task execution comes. - Two tasks cannot be executed simultaneously. - It is recommended that the datalogger selected have not enabled the option to pause between channel plans, since in that case the process would stop during the execution of the task. - The filename for the screen capture is automatically generated with the following code: capture mode (SP for Spectrum mode, TV for TV mode, ME for Measurement mode), capture channel (CHXX) and a consecutive number.
+- NOTE: The equipment can be turned off after task planning as it will automatically turn on when the time to task execution comes. - Two tasks cannot be executed simultaneously. - It is recommended that the datalogger selected have not enabled the option to pause between channel plans, since in that case the process would stop during the execution of the task. - The filename for the screen capture is automatically generated with the following code: capture mode (SP for Spectrum mode, TV for TV mode, ME for Measurement mode), capture channel (CHXX) and a consecutive number.

-7.16.3 Timer
+7.14.3 Timer